Cosplay is an amazingly creative hobby that connects passionate fans and artists from all over the world. Never tried it? You should!

 Cosplay for yourself, create something with your own hands, experiment with new materials and keep in mind it’s okay to fail.
 Learn to be proud of yourself and most important: Just have fun!

-What tools do you need to begin?
-Good question!
+The next question probably is, which tools you will need.
 My first ones were scissors, a box cutter, a dremel, a hot glue gun, a hot air gun and a sewing machine.
 While you’ll have to spent at least around 100$ for a quality sewing machine, all other tools are really affordable and allow you to already craft pretty much everything you want.
 No need to buy everything at once too.
 Just grab something here and there once you need it.
+This way the first investment isn’t as scary and large and you will appreciate every new product like a little new treasure in your crafting collection.

 I actually made a little list of my Top 10 most useful tools for Cosplay, so check out the video if you are curious!